 A large amount of power can be transmitted using three-phase.
-Three-phase power is used to energize high power industrial equipment at a lower cost when compared to a single phase.
-With an additional conductor, much large amount of power can be transmitted to a longer distance.
+Three-phase power is used to energize high-power industrial equipment at a lower cost when compared to a single phase.
+With an additional conductor, a much large amount of power can be transmitted to a longer distance.

 For your information

 The power generated at any power station is three-phase.
-Three-phase power is generated at higher voltages and transmitted to the load centres.
+Three-phase power is generated at higher voltages and transmitted to the load centers.
 Transformers are used to step down these voltages.
-At the service transformer, the neutral is tapped from the centre tap of the star/wye connected secondary side.
+At the service transformer, the neutral is tapped from the center tap of the star/wye-connected secondary side.
 Any phase of the generated and stepped down three-phase and the neutral tapped from the service transformer is used to distribute single-phase power to domestic consumers.

 There is no power station that generates and transmits single-phase power.
 The power generated at the power stations is always three-phase.
 But single-phase power can be generated separately using single-phase alternators or converters.